guillec/datasciencecoursera/03_getting_and_cleaning_data/README.md

 #### About the output
 The run_analysis.R script outputs two file.

-  * First in the merge test and train data.
+  1. The merged test and train data.
-  * Second is the average of the mean and std (standard deviation) for each featrue.
+  2. The average of the mean and std (standard deviation) for each featrue.